Djeisen642/highnoon/wp-content/plugins/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.10.0 (18 Jan 2018) =
+* Improved: Added support for importing from multiple export files at once
+* Improved: Unbold the titles of inactive snippets for greater visual distinction
+* Added: New scope for single-use snippets
+* Improved: Don't show network snippets on subsites by default, and only to super admins
+* Improved: Export snippets to JSON instead of XML
+* Improved: More options for importing duplicate snippets
+* Improved: Use strings for representing scopes internally instead of numbers
+* Added: Allowed plugin settings to be unified on multisite through Network Settings option
+* Fixed: Issue with incorrectly treating network snippets as site-wide for code validation
+* Improved: Rename 'Export to PHP' to 'Download', and add button to edit snippet page

+= 2.9.6 (14 Jan 2018) =
+* Added Brazilian Portuguese translation by [Bruno Borges](http://brunoborges.info)
+* Fixed: Use standard WordPress capabilities instead of custom capabilities to prevent lockouts
+* Fixed: Multisite issue with retrieving active shared snippets from the wrong table causing duplicate snippet execution
+* Moved scope and other settings on single snippet page to below code area

 = 2.9.5 (13 Jan 2018) =
 * Fixed: Undefined function error when accessing the database on multisite